hpcc-systems/HPCC-Platform/ecl/ecl-bundle/BUNDLES.rst

 Enabling a Self-Test in a Bundle
 =================================
-To enable automatic testing by the regression suite and the smoketest process, follow these steps:
+To enable support for automatic testing by the regression suite and the smoketest process, follow these steps:

 1. Create a top-level "ecl" folder in the bundle.
 2. Add one or more ECL attributes to execute